 Food on China Train

-When traveling on a China train, the food can be bought from the dining car, the food trolleys, and the platform vendors.
+When traveling on a China train, the food can be bought from the dining car and the food trolleys.
 The fare of the food is not included in the train ticket and only Chinese Yuan, WetChat Pay and AliPay are accepted for payment.
 Generally, the food price is higher than that of the outside restaurants or stores.
 If possible, you can bring some on your own, like hamburger, bread, fruit, or the most popular instant noodles among Chinese passengers.
 Food delivery service is available on some high speed trains, but one needs to read Chinese to use it.

 Trolleys